 If your child tells you he is doing fine, know that there is a high chance he might be trying to save you from further pain.

-Just as Alicia Arena describes it, a glass child is going through almost same challenges of stress, fear and faith crisis as his parent and yet he only has his child brain to cope up with that.
-Take him to regular therapy sessions and help him join special support programes from people with similar experiences.
+Just as Alicia Arena describes it, a glass child is going through almost the same challenges of stress, fear, and faith crisis as his parent and yet he only has his child brain to cope with that.
+Take him to regular therapy sessions and help him join special support programs from people with similar experiences.

 4. Role Of A Society In The Lives Of Glass Children

-Healthcare workers and social workers catering to the needs and treatment of disabled child, should also try to make sure that the siblings of the disabled child are doing fine.
-They should make psychological assessments where necessary and draw attention of parents to emotional needs of glass child.
+Healthcare workers and social workers catering to the needs and treatment of disabled children should also try to make sure that the siblings of the disabled child are doing fine.
+They should make psychological assessments where necessary and draw the attention of parents to the emotional needs of glass child.

-A family raising a disabled child needs constant strength and support and the energy, warmth and lively spirit of healthy children lighten up otherwise chaotic home.
+A family raising a disabled child needs constant strength and support and the energy, warmth, and lively spirit of healthy children lighten up an otherwise chaotic home.

 Give these children unconditional love attention and care so that joy doesn’t leave your homes.